Preprocess Images for Deep Learning

 trainNetwork.
 For each iteration of training, the augmented image datastore applies a random combination of transformations to images in the mini-batch of training data.

 When you use an augmented image datastore as a source of training images, the datastore randomly perturbs the training data for each epoch, so that each epoch uses a slightly different data set.
 The actual number of training images at each epoch does not change.
 The transformed images are not stored in memory.

-can use a mini-batch datastore as a source of training, validation, and test data sets
+can use these datastores as a source of training, validation, and test data sets for

 deep learning applications that use Deep Learning Toolbox™.
 All of these datastores return data in a format supported by

 |Apply randomly generated Gaussian noise for training denoising networks (requires Image Processing Toolbox).|

 Apply Custom Image Processing Pipelines Using Combine and Transform